dc143c/dc143c/README.md

   I am a 👨🏻‍💻<strong>Fullstack Developer</strong>.<br>
   Currently studying Java and improving my NodeJS skills.
 Not trying to be the best, but always trying be remarkable. <br> Feel free to look at my repos. <br>
-  🖱️ Computer Science Barchelor Degree - Graduating - Estácio de Sá University. <br>
+  🖱️ Bioinformatics - Masters in progress - University of São Paulo. <br>
   📍 São Paulo, SP, Brazil.
 </p>